chengg04/chengg04.github.io/index.md

 <!-- My research is in the intersection of optimization and economics, with a focus on nonconvex problems in energy markets and power systems. -->

 I obtained my Ph.D. in Industrial Engineering at University of Toronto in 2021, advised by [<u>Merve Bodur</u>](https://mervebodur.github.io).
 I received M.S. in Operations Research from Columbia University in 2017, and my B.A. in Economics and B.S. in Mathematics from Wuhan University in 2015.
-I also visited Columbia University and worked on the [<u>DOE ARPA-E PERFORM project</u>](https://arpa-e.energy.gov/technologies/projects/risk-aware-power-system-control-dispatch-and-market-incentives) led by [<u>Daniel Bienstock</u>](http://www.columbia.edu/~dano/).
+I also visited Columbia University and worked on the DOE ARPA-E PERFORM project led by [<u>Daniel Bienstock</u>](http://www.columbia.edu/~dano/).
 You can find my CV [<u>here</u>](/docs/cv_ChengGuo.pdf).

 Please contact me at: <img src ="/images/email_comic.png" alt = "email image"/>